 There was nightlife in Janjevo.
 I told you I wasn’t part of the nightlife, but my uncle lived further away from my house, so I passed by the center on my way to his house.
 There were around twelve, thirteen cafés in that small center.
 Twelve, thirteen cafés full of people, they were always crowded, and nightlife continued until late night, until morning.

-Especially when there were any holidays, Easter and Saint George.
-Saint George of Roma, they, they actually kept the party going.
+Especially when there were holidays, Easter and Saint George.
+Saint George of Roma, they actually kept the party going.
 They started playing music and stuff a day before Saint George.
 Now, there aren’t celebrations like that.

 Anita Susuri: What about a café in front of Bash Çarshia, was it open when you were younger, do you remember it?